talentroc/t5-bs-modal/README.md

 This module allows to show, update or hide a bootstrap modal in a very simple way.

-It makes your dom lighter if you are developing a website full of modal by using only one and modifying its content as needed.
+It makes your dom lighter if you are developing a website full of modals by using only one and modifying its content as needed.

 ## How to use it